Skip to content

 name: "godot"

-This uses Godot v4.2 with godot.js — all defaults.
+Uses Godot v4.2 and godot.js — all defaults.

 yaml